 The 2×2 extends to the front of the mattress.
 This will give us something in the future to attach cabinets or a curtain to.
 At the back, the 2×2 meets the back van column at the rear door.
 The plywood bed platform will extend about 6” farther back to the door.

-The weight from the bed is all transferring downwards, so instead of using pocket screws, we connected the horizontal 2×2 to the legs with corner braces/L brackets.
-This adds additional horizontal support to the 2×2, which initially receives the weight load.
+The weight from the bed is all transferring downwards.
+Instead of using pocket screws, we connected the horizontal 2×2 to the legs with big 3″ corner braces.
+This adds additional horizontal support to the 2×2, which receives the weight load.

 Building the frame is one of the simplest woodworking projects in the van!
 The driver and passenger sides are identical.
-Simply cut the 2×2 and 2x4s to the designed lengths, and attach to each other using wood glue first, then the corner braces.
+The 2x4s do not reach the floor.
+They are long enough to be fastened with plusnuts to two bolts each.

 We used 1-¼” washer head cabinet screws for the corner braces which is longest that can be used since the wood is 1.5”.
-Cabinet screws are good for this because they are designed to bear heavy weight, and the washer head maximizes the surface area of the screw that is compressing the corner brace.
+Cabinet screws are good for this because they are designed to bear heavy weight.
+The washer head maximizes the surface area of the screw that is compressing the corner brace.

 We now need to drill holes in the legs for the bolts.
-The bolts need to hit the rivets perfectly straight; they cannot come at an angle.
-Placing these holes was not precise, but fortunately we can oversize the holes since the width of the washer will still hold the wood.
+The bolts need to hit the plusnuts perfectly straight.
+They cannot come at an angle (read more in our Guide to Using Plusnuts).
+Placing these holes is tricky.
+Fortunately we can oversize the holes since the width of the washer will still hold the wood.
 We started with 5/16” holes (slightly larger than the 1/4″ bolts), then oversized if the hole was misaligned.

 The thickness of the material being bolted (1.5” for our legs) determines the length of the bolt used.
 In this case it was a 2.5” length bolt, 1/4-20.
 We bought a big pack of these specific bolts because we are bolting lots of 1.5” thick wood to the van.

 A single 4×8 plywood sheet (5/8″) serves as the platform.
-After parking our van outside the store and bringing out different thickness plywood to the van and laying on them, we settled on 5/8” as the thinnest plywood that is rigid enough for our bed platform.
+We parked outside Lowe’s and brought out different thickness plywood to the van and laid on them.
+Yeah, we’re those people.
+We settled on 5/8” as the thinnest plywood that is rigid enough for our bed platform.

-The plywood needs ventilation or else our body warmth and mattress moisture may create mold.
-Using a table saw, we cut slats out of the center of the plywood for breathing (visible on picture at beginning of post).
+The plywood bed needs ventilation.
+Human body warmth and mattress moisture may create mold.
+Using a table saw, we cut slats out of the center of the plywood (visible on picture at beginning of post).
 There’s also the added benefit of a weight reduction.

 After doing this, we realized the slat placement was a dumb mistake!
-The slats should have been cut so that the holes were above where the middle Skorva beam is, so there is support.
+The ventilation slats should have been made where the middle Skorva beam is, which provides support.
 Where we cut them means there are holes in the plywood away from a bracket support!
 Fortunately, we’ve heard no squeaks or scary “cracking” sounds.

 Finally, to protect the wood further, we sealed it with polyurethane.